Theatre News: Sienna Miller in Cat on a Hot Tin Roof

-Sienna Miller and Jack O’Connell will star in Tennessee Williams’ Pulitzer prize winning play of Cat On A Hot Tin Roof at the Apollo Theatre from 13 July 2017 for a strictly 12 week run.
+Sienna Miller, Jack O’Connell and Colm Meaneywill star in Tennessee Williams’ Pulitzer prize winning play of Cat On A Hot Tin Roof at the Apollo Theatre from 13 July 2017 for a strictly 12 week run.

 l-r Sienna Miller, Jack O’Connell, photo Charlie Gray